AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 Click any recommendation to reveal details about it.

-TODO: Add image for the AEM documentation recommendations
 ![Recommendation details](assets/experience-audit-recommendations-details.png)

 When available, the expanded recommendation details also contain the percentage of the recommendations impact, to help focus on the most impactful changes.
+In addition to this, expanded recommendations may include relevant AEM documentation links and tips that can guide you through implementing the suggested fixes.

 Click the **see pages** link in the details view to see the pages to which the recommendation applies.